 North Carolina has what’s know as a 50C Order which can be files to prohibit unwanted contact from a harasser with whom you’ve never live or whom is not in your family.
 It could however be filed against a family member or former family member who you do not current live with.
 It may should confusing, but we can help you understand and protect your rights.
 Contact us now for a free consultation.

 Defense From Accusations of Domestic Violence

 What if you’ve been falsely accused of domestic violence?
 What if you’ve had a protective order filed against you?
-You have legal rights too and The Law Office of John C. Fitzpatrick will help you understand your legal rights.
+You have legal rights too and The Law Firm of John C. Fitzpatrick will help you understand your legal rights.

 Durham County Domestic Violence Attorney

 Contact us today for an initial consultation.
 We’ll simply and clearly explain your legal options for stopping domestic violence or false allegations of violence.